Patient-Specific Deep Reinforcement Learning for Automatic Replanning in Head-and-Neck Cancer Proton Therapy: Methods

 \subsection{Reinforcement Learning for Automatic Replanning}

 Converting the aforementioned priority tuning during inverse plan optimization into an RL problem offers a solution to the time-consuming, labor-intensive manual adjustment process.
-We model the priority tuning as a finite Markov Decision Process defined by the tuple ($\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma$), where: \begin{itemize} \item \textbf{State Space ($\mathcal{S}$)}: Each state $s_t \in \mathcal{S}$ represents the DVHs of the $3$ CTVs and $12$ typical OARs (Table~\ref{tab:planning_constraints}), represented as a normalized $M \times N$ matrix where $M$ corresponds to anatomical structures and $N$ to discretized dose-volume bins. \item \textbf{Action Space ($\mathcal{A}$)}: A discrete set of $22$ clinically constrained actions representing priority adjustments for different planning objectives, designed based on clinical experience. \item \textbf{Transition Dynamics ($\mathcal{P}$)}: The transition model $\mathcal{P}: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \to [0,1]$ is governed by a treatment optimization engine, with $\mathcal{P}(s_{t+1}|s_t,a_t)$ capturing how priority adjustment actions affect the resulting dose distribution. \item \textbf{Reward Function ($\mathcal{R}$)}: The reward function $\mathcal{R}: \mathcal{S} \times \mathcal{A} \to \mathbb{R}$ defines the immediate reward obtained after taking action $a_t$ in state $s_t$.
+We model the priority tuning as a finite Markov Decision Process defined by the tuple ($\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma$), where: \begin{itemize} \item \textbf{State Space ($\mathcal{S}$)}: Each state $s_t \in \mathcal{S}$ represents the DVHs of the $3$ CTVs and $12$ typical OARs (Table~\ref{tab:planning_constraints}), represented as a normalized $M \times N$ matrix where $M$ corresponds to anatomical structures and $N$ to discretized dose-volume bins. \item \textbf{Action Space ($\mathcal{A}$)}: A discrete set of $22$ clinically constrained actions representing priority adjustments for different planning objectives, designed based on clinical experience.
+Adjustment details are provided in Appendix~\ref{appndx:priority_updates}. \item \textbf{Transition Dynamics ($\mathcal{P}$)}: The transition model $\mathcal{P}: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \to [0,1]$ is governed by a treatment optimization engine, with $\mathcal{P}(s_{t+1}|s_t,a_t)$ capturing how priority adjustment actions affect the resulting dose distribution. \item \textbf{Reward Function ($\mathcal{R}$)}: The reward function $\mathcal{R}: \mathcal{S} \times \mathcal{A} \to \mathbb{R}$ defines the immediate reward obtained after taking action $a_t$ in state $s_t$.
 It is defined as $r(s_t, a_t) = \psi(s_t+1) - \psi(s_t)$, where $\psi(\cdot)$ is the plan quality score of the intermediate plan dose, generated by taking action $a_t$.
 We designed a $150$-point scoring system based on the standardized ProKnow scoring criteria~\citep{nelms2012variation} and institution-specific planning guidelines.
 It includes a set of dosimetric metrics for the structures of interest.
-The final score was calculated as the sum of the scores across all these metrics, with higher scores indicating better plan quality. \item \textbf{Discount Factor ($\gamma$)}: $\gamma \in [0,1]$ balances immediate dosimetric improvements with long-term overall plan quality. \end{itemize}
+The final score was calculated as the sum of the scores across all these metrics, with higher scores indicating better plan quality.
+The plot of the scoring function for each dosimetric metric is presented in Appendix~\ref{appndx:pqm}. \item \textbf{Discount Factor ($\gamma$)}: $\gamma \in [0,1)$ balances immediate dosimetric improvements with long-term overall plan quality. \end{itemize}

 The goal is to learn an optimal policy $\pi^*$ that dictates the sequence of priority adjustments leading to the highest possible cumulative reward, thereby yielding high-quality treatment plans:

 where $\pi: \mathcal{S} \rightarrow \mathcal{A}$ represents a policy that maps DVH states to priority adjustment actions, and $T$ is the planning horizon.
 The expectation $\mathbb{E}$ is taken over the stochasticity in state transitions under policy $\pi$ starting from initial state $s_0$.